radish-es/casebook-property/content/cases/harrison.md

   - possession
 links:
   - url: content/statutes/protection-property.md
-    explanation: How does Nova Scotia's Act compare to the Petty Trespass statutes in the Manitoba and Ontario statues considered by the court in this case?
+    explanation: How does Nova Scotia's Act compare to what you know about the Petty Trespass statutes considered by the court in this case?
 Are there similarities and/or differences?
 Do they matter?
   - url: content/concepts/trespass.md
     explanation: Although a claim in the tort of trespass is not being made in this case, why is this civil cause of action still relevant to at least one of the judges?
   - url: content/concepts/style.md